-Jan has thirty-four years of experience in the horticultural industry and is in her twenty-fourth year as owner and operator of Cityscapes Inc, the largest interior/exterior landscape company in the New England area.
+Jan has thirty five years of experience in the horticultural industry and is in her twenty fifth year as owner and operator of Cityscapes Plant Care Inc, the largest interior/exterior landscape company in the New England area.
 Jan has a degree in landscape design and horticultural technology from the University of New Hampshire and is also a registered provider for the AIA/CES (American Institute of Architects Continuing Education System) and BOMI (Building Owners Managers Institute) offering educational credits and programs to the architectural industry and commercial property professionals.
 She presents AIA training for architects and landscape architects on monthly basis to spread the word about the benefits of plants.
 Jan is frequently a speaker at national landscape conferences, such as TPIE, Mid-Atlantic Conference and PIE, touching on topics like holiday décor, sales, marketing, and client presentations.

 She is a very active member in her local BOMA Boston chapter.
 Cityscapes received BOMA Boston’s Prestigious “Affiliate Company of the Year Award” in 2008 and Jan also received BOMA Boston’s “Affiliate Member of the Year Award in 2010.